mlapeter/the100reactapp/README.md

 This is the official repo for the mobile app for [The100.io](https://www.the100.io/).
 Code contributions welcome!
-(Find details about contributing here)[https://github.com/mlapeter/the100reactapp/blob/master/CONTRIBUTING.md]

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+[Details on contributing here](https://github.com/mlapeter/the100reactapp/blob/master/CONTRIBUTING.md/).

 We're using [Yarn](https://yarnpkg.com/en/) instead of npm.
 We're also using [Expo](https://expo.io/).
 You can install the expo CLI and other tools [here](https://expo.io/tools), then you should be able to run `yarn install` and then `exp start` to start the app locally.

+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).